keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

-Let's try to show a real-life example of an application deployed via ArgoCD, which has a healthy green status in ArgoCD UI, but it's not working as expected due to an internal misconfiguration of the application.
+Let's try to show a real-life example of an application deployed via ArgoCD, which has a healthy green status in ArgoCD UI, but it's not working as expected due to a slow `response time` of the application.

 We will deploy a simple `podtato-head` application, which consists of multiple Deployments and Services via ArgoCD.